Cloud Computing Explained: A Practical Guide to Cloud Services & Technology

 Embracing Best Practices for Cloud Adoption and Management

-1. Develop a Comprehensive Cloud Governance Framework
+1. Develop a Strong Cloud Governance Framework

 3. Automate Everything with Infrastructure as Code (IaC)